orsonteodoro/oiledmachine-overlay/SECURITY.md

 See also [Gentoo Wiki:/etc/sandbox.conf](https://wiki.gentoo.org/wiki//etc/sandbox.conf)

-### Protecting secrets in /etc/firejail/globals.conf with sys-apps/sandbox
+### Protecting secrets in /etc/firejail/globals.conf with sys-apps/firejail

-This is a stronger sandbox because it mitigates against Living of the Land attacks which are currently more than 80% of the cyberattacks.
+This is a stronger sandbox because it mitigates against Living of the Land attacks which are currently more than the estimated 70% of the cyberattacks today.

 Use cases:
 * npm - during download and builds if properly using enpm wrapper